GJDuck/e9patch/doc/e9patch-programming-guide.md

 Call trampolines allow *patch code* to be implemented as ordinary functions using a supported programming language, such as `C`, `C++` or assembly.
-The patch code can then be compiled into a *patch binary* will be injected into the rewritten binary.
+The patch code can then be compiled into a *patch binary* and will be injected into the rewritten binary.
 The patch functions can then be called from the desired locations.